 When a UE is using 3GPP RAT(s) as well as non-3GPP WLAN access technology, the 3GPP system will select the most appropriate 3GPP RAT or non-3GPP WLAN access technology for one or more services active on theUE.
 This subclause covers MPS handling when 3GPP RAT(s) and non-3GPP WLAN access technology are being used for one or more services active on a UE.

-The system shall support MPS based on operator policy when the UE is using E-UTRA and non-3GPP WLAN and connected to the same EPC.
+The system shall support MPS based on operator policy when the UE is using 3GPP RAT(s) and non-3GPP WLAN and connected to the same EPC.

 The system shall support MPS based on operator policy when the UE is using 3GPP RAT(s) and non-3GPP WLAN and connected to the same 5GC.